Is Pet Insurance Worth the Cost?

 • How much should you be spending on pet insurance?

-On average, pet insurance costs $640 per year for a dog and $387 for a cat.
-However, like human health care insurance, pet insurance costs can vary dramatically depending on the type of coverage you want and your pet’s health.
+How much you should spend on pet insurance will depend on multiple factors, including where you live, your pet's age and breed, and overall health.
+Like human healthcare insurance, pet insurance costs can vary dramatically depending on the type of coverage you want and your pet’s health.
 Comparing quotes from multiple pet insurers can help you review options and get the best rate.

 • What are the benefits of pet insurance?